raut1397/Super-store-AI-based-interactive-dashboard/README.md

 # 🛒Superstore AI-based Sales Analysis
 📌 Overview
 The Superstore dataset offers a realistic look into retail sales, profits, and customer behavior.
-I explored this dataset to practice end-to-end data analysis using Python and uncover insights that can guide business decisions.
+I explored this dataset to practice end-to-end data analysis using Julios AI and uncover insights that can guide business decisions.

 🎯 Objectives
 The analysis was framed around key questions:

 What are the total sales, profit, and number of orders?
 Which categories and sub-categories drive sales and profit?